-Our primary research focus is on anxiety and stress-related disorders, with a particular emphasis on the role of cognitive biases in the etiology and maintenance of anxiety disorders.
-We use cognitive-experimental paradigms, randomized controlled trials, and a Cognitive-Developmental-Neuroscience approach to explore questions such as:
+Our research focus is on anxiety and stress-related disorders, with a particular emphasis on the role of cognitive biases in the etiology and maintenance of these disorders.
+We use cognitive-experimental paradigms, randomized controlled trials, and a cognitive-developmental-neuroscience approach to explore questions such as:

 - To what extent biases in threat monitoring are automatic?